Scotland Trip May 2027

 What are sleeping accommodations like?

 We will be staying in a 4 star hotel in Glasgow.
 For the walking experience, we will be staying in bed and breakfasts or small hotels in the villages along the way.
-All rooms are double occupancy (either a queen/double bed or two twins), but we may be able to make single occupancy arrangements in advance and with an upcharge (at cost).
+Except in rare exceptions or unless previously requested/coordinated, all rooms are double occupancy (either a queen/double bed or two twins), but we may be able to make single occupancy arrangements in advance and with an upcharge (at cost).
 You can share your room with your traveling companion or another member of the group (if traveling solo).

 What if I want my own room?

 Please coordinate this in advance, and we will do our best to accommodate.
-There would be a single supplement upcharge of $490.
+There would be a single supplement upcharge of $650 depending on availability.

 Why aren’t we camping instead of staying in bed and breakfasts and small hotels?